Interceptr83/ReadMe_Generator/README.md

   Run the following commands to install any necessary dependencies:

   ```
-  undefined
+  npm i
   ```

   ## User Story

-  The user will answer a series of basic questions regarding their intended application.
-This will then dynamically create an appropriately formatted ReadMe file using the data they input.
+  The user will answer a series of questions and then use these to populate a properly formatted ReadMe file for their applicaton

   ## Tests